Sun Tran: Sun Van

 Sun Van is a paratransit service that offers alternative transportation for riders that are unable to use fixed-route buses because of a disability.
 Trips must be reserved 1-7 days in advance.
 In 2022, Sun Tran launched an app that allows riders to track their reserved shuttle in real time.

 Fares

-NOTE: all fares are free since late March 2020 ever since the COVID-19 outbreak.
+All fares have been free since March 2020.
+Previously, the base fare was $1.75 and reduced fare was $0.75.

-The basic rate is free to all.
-Previously, it was $1.75; reduced fare for low-income, persons with disabilities, seniors at least 65 and Medicare cardholders was $0.75 (with a valid SunGO ID & card).
 The express bus fare was $2.35.
-No fares apply to kids under 6 with fare-paying rider, limit 3.
+No fares had applied to kids under 6 with fare-paying rider, limit 3.
 All fares used to be paid with a SunGo smart card, which can be loaded with cash value or passes.
-24-hour passes ($4) & 30-day tickets ($48) were available.
+24-hour passes & 30-day tickets were available.
 The University of Arizona provided discounted passes for eligible students, faculty and staff through the UA's Parking and Transportation Services.

 Fleet

-Current fleet

 Sun Tran has an active fleet of 126 buses.
 In 2008, Sun Tran signed a contract with Gillig to purchase 119 biodiesel buses.
 This was done to avoid the need to expand CNG fueling capacity at its depot.
 However, Sun Tran plans to replace all diesel buses with CNG buses by FY26.